 Dynamic teaching artists Anita Dashiell-Sparks and Kenneth Noel Mitchell have been appointed jointly as co-heads of undergraduate acting for the USC School of Dramatic Arts.
 The position serves a key role in the School and the training of the undergraduate acting population, particularly in the areas of curriculum design, and faculty and student recruitment.

 “I am thrilled to work in collaboration with these remarkable educators.
-Anita and Kenneth each bring their own exemplary qualifications to the position,” said David Bridel, dean of the USC School of Dramatic Arts and holder of the Braverman Family Dean’s Chair.
+Anita and Kenneth each bring their own exemplary qualifications to the position,” said David Bridel, dean of the USC School of Dramatic Arts.
 “I look forward to working with them as we engage in positive conversations and actions concerning the direction of the undergraduate acting programs.”

 Dashiell-Sparks and Mitchell replace Associate Professor of Theatre Practice Mary Joan Negro, who will remain a vital professor within the School and will focus her teaching in the BA program.
 “I would like to thank Mary Joan for her years of extraordinary commitment in this position,” said Dean Bridel.
 “She has consistently demonstrated a remarkable passion for our students and the craft of acting, underwritten by her inimitable integrity and considerable grace.”